Starting this June, iSpring authoring tools support publishing to the new format for LMSs – cmi5.

 iSpring and cmi5

 iSpring is one of the first vendors to support the brand-new LMS format.
 We’re happy to provide users with innovative new capabilities.
-The new publishing option was included in the upgraded versions of iSpring authoring tools on June 2nd, 2016.
+The new publishing option was included in the upgraded versions of iSpring Suite on June 2nd, 2016.

 Fully-stocked eLearning authoring toolkit for PowerPoint.
 No training required to start!